gonzex/test_abidocs/doc/developers/testsuite.md

 This tests uses psps8 files with model core charges and valence charge densities.
 We test the initialization of rhor1,  rhog1 from atomic quantities and the treatment of the non-linear core correction in G-space (nc_xccc_gspace).

 Executable: abinit
-Keywords(s): psp8, abinit, DFPT, NC
+Keywords(s): NC, abinit, DFPT, psp8
 Topic(s): [[topic:DFPT]]
 Author(s): M. Giantomassi